-Jack Denton is a senior at Florida State University studying political science.
-On top of his coursework, Jack is involved in the Catholic Student Union and has been involved in the FSU Student Senate for three years.
-This past year, Jack was elected president of the Student Senate.
+Jack Denton was studying political science at Florida State University.
+On top of his coursework, Jack was involved in the Catholic Student Union and served in the FSU Student Senate for three years.
+In the fall of 2019, Jack was elected president of the Student Senate.

 But after eight months of service, he was forced out of his position.
 What happened?

 When school went online due to the COVID-19 pandemic in March, Jack and other members of the Catholic Student Union turned to a group chat to stay in touch and share prayer requests.